The reality when you’re dealing with a narcissist is that they have zero capacity to self-reflect and take responsibility for their behaviour.

-What this amounts to is someone who will masterfully project their own shortcomings and unhealed wounds straight back onto you, without even breaking eye contact.
+This amounts to is someone who will masterfully project their shortcomings and unhealed wounds straight back onto you, without even breaking eye contact.

 When you break up with a narcissist or walk away from them in any capacity, you will never get any closure.
 It’s the nature of the beast.

 However, you can still say all of the things to the narcissist that you wish you could verbalise to their face.
-The only difference is that you’ll be writing it down instead of speaking to them for real.
+The only difference is that you’ll write it down instead of speaking to them for real.

 What you decide to do with your goodbye letter to a narcissist is totally up to you.
 You might want to scrunch it up and throw it in the trash or tuck it away in a long-forgotten box.